 What started out as a desire to couple a service project with our Charlotte office’s 25th anniversary has grown into a long term relationship with Claire’s Army through board and committee service and sponsorships.

 Poyner Spruill has been actively involved with Haven House for over 20 years.
 Our involvement began by providing meals to the kids in the Transition in Place program for Thanksgiving and holiday gifts for both the parents and kids.

 Nina Long is a current member of the board of directors for Haven House and has served in that role since 2010.
-She has served as board chair is currently chair of the Development Committee.
+She has served as board chair and is currently chair of the Development Committee.
 Many Poyner Spruill attorneys and legal professionals have been involved in supporting Haven House over the years, either by providing pro bono legal work or sitting on various committees.
-Nina helped start the now extremely successful Battle of the Bags event and the Law Firm Challenge which pits local firm against each other to raise money for the Haven House Annual Campaign.
+Nina helped start the now extremely successful Battle of the Bags event and the Law Firm Challenge which pits local firms against each other to raise money for the Haven House Annual Campaign.
 Attorney Stephanie Sanders played an active role as Haven House found and purchased their new home in 2021.

 To learn more about Haven House and why it holds such a special place in the heart of the firm, visit their website.

 Poyner Spruill is involved with Meals on Wheels both in Rocky Mount and in Wake County, volunteering to deliver meals and pack breakfast bags for people in the community.
 Beverly Ramsey and Ginger Barnhill are most involved with the Meals on Wheels organization in Rocky Mount and they enjoy the people that are able to visit with on their delivery route.
-In Wake County, Caroline Mackie sits on the Board of Directors for Meals on Wheels and has been involved since 2011, and Colin McGrath chairs the Young Professionals Board and has been involved since 2017.
+In Wake County, Amanda Sherin sits on the Board of Directors for Meals on Wheels, and Colin McGrath chairs the Young Professionals Board.